 That December, we went to Las Vegas and got engaged.
 I don’t think Terry got more than a few hour’s sleep that whole week.
 The reflux was, by that point, the worst it had ever been.
 He couldn’t lie down AT ALL without feeling sick – I could actually HEAR the acid gurgling in the base of his neck – so he tried to sleep sitting up, and couldn’t.
 By the end of the week, he was walking around looking like a ghost: it was obvious that there was something very wrong.

 At the airport on the way home, I bought some trashy magazine, the name of which I can’t even recall.
 One of the articles was a “real life” story about a girl who’d gotten engaged, only to lose her fiance to cancer a few weeks later.
 The headline was something like, “The best day of my life was immediately followed by the worst!”
 It was real cheery stuff, I’m telling you.
 (It was one of those magazines that’s full of stories like that.
 “Ten Places You Didn’t Realise You Could Get Cancer!”
 “I Almost Died of a Brain Tumour: So Could You!”
 “Aliens Captured My Cat!”
 You get the picture.)
 I couldn’t get that story out of my head, though.
 This is what would happen to us, I thought.
 There was no way Fate would let me be happy and enjoy my engagement.
 I would be just like the girl in that magazine, and the proof was sitting right there beside me, looking like Banquo’s ghost.
 In a way, I almost felt like preparing myself for the worst was a way of circumventing it.
 I mean, what were the odds of the thing I feared the most actually coming to pass?
-It would be like someone who’d spent their entire life being terrified of lightning being the one to be struck by it: sure, it could happen, but it wasn’t all that likely.
-Was it?
+It would be like being the old man who was afraid to fly in an Alanis Morrisette song.
+It just wouldn’t happen… would it?